ktechhub/django_api_starter/README.md

 A django API boiler template to start your project with configuration out of the box.

+It also relies heavily on allauth and dj-rest-auth.
+You can modify the configuration in the settings.py file as you wish.

 ## Clone project
 ```sh
 git clone git@github.com:ktechhub/django_api_starter.git